Asian black bear: Hunting

 Traditionally, the Atayal, Taroko, and Bunun people of Taiwan consider Asian black bears to be almost human in their behaviors, and thus unjust killing of bears is equated with murder and will cause misfortunes such as disease, death, or crop failure.
 The Bunun people call Asian black bears Aguman or Duman, which means devil.
 Traditionally, a Bunun hunter who has accidentally trapped an Asian black bear has to build a cottage in the mountains and cremate the bear within it.
 The hunter must stay in the cottage alone, away from the village until the end of the millet harvest, as it is believed that the killing of an Asian black bear will cause the millet crop to burn black.
 In the Tungpu area, Asian black bears are considered animals of the "third category": animals with the most remote relationship to humans and whose activity is restricted outside human settlements.
 Therefore, when Asian black bears encroach upon human settlements, they are considered ill omens.
 In this situation, the community can either destroy the trespassing bears or settle somewhere else.
 The Rukai and Paiwan people are permitted to hunt Asian black bears, though they believe that doing so will curse the hunters involved: Rukai people believe that hunting Asian black bears can result in disease.
 Children are forbidden from eating bear meat, which is itself not permitted to be taken within homes.

 Products

-Accounts on the quality of the Asian black bear's fur vary.
-According to Natural History of the Mammalia of India and Ceylon, "Their skins are always poor and mangy, and generally so greasy that they are very difficult to keep until you can make them over to the dresser", which is corroborated by The Great and Small Game of India, Burma, and Tibet, which states "... the skins are never of any particular value, and in autumn, owing to the masses of yellow fat that are accumulated beneath them, are absolutely useless."
-In British India, grease was the only practical use for Asian black bear carcasses.
-Bears living near villages were considered the most ideal, as they were almost invariably fatter than their forest-dwelling counterparts.
+Asian black bears have been hunted for their body parts in China since the Stone Age.

+In the 19th century, its fur was considered of low value.
+Grease was the only practical use for their carcasses in British India, and bears living near villages were considered ideal, as they were almost invariably fatter than forest-dwelling ones.
 In the former USSR, the Asian black bear yielded fur, meat and fat of greater quality than those of the brown bear.

-Asian black bears have been hunted for their parts in China since the Stone Age.
-Bile is most appreciated, as it supposedly cures many diseases, effectively treats the accumulation of blood below the skin, and counters toxic effects.
-Also, bear bone glue is used as a tonic, and bear fat is also used as a traditional medicine and a tonic.
+Today, bile is in demand, as it supposedly cures various diseases, treats the accumulation of blood below the skin, and counters toxic effects.
+Products also include bone 'glue' and fat, both used in traditional medicine and consumed as a tonic.
 Asian black bear meat is also edible.
-Due to their many uses, Asian black bears are worth about 20–30 million dong (US$1,500–2,250) each in Vietnam.